nathan-barry/nathan.rs/content/posts/calculus.md

 $$\int (\sin^2x)^k \cos^nx \sin x dx$$
 $$\int (1 - \cos^2x)^k \cos^nx \sin x dx$$

-- Then substitute $u=\\cos x$
+- Then substitute $u=\cos x$
 - If both powers of sine and cosine are odd, either (1) or (2) can be used

-3. If the powers aof both sine and cosine are even, use the half-angle identities
+3. If the powers of both sine and cosine are even, use the half-angle identities

 $$\sin^2x = \frac12(1 - \cos 2x) \qquad \cos^2x = \frac12(1 + \cos 2x)$$